 Before you do anything else, it’s always a smart idea to plan out your PC.
 We’re talking as many aspects as possible here – plan your budget, plan the size of your PC, plan where you’ll put it, anything you can think of.
 Leave no stone unturned, because if you do, you could end up paying for it later.

-Your budget should be the first place you start with your PC.
+Your budget should be the first place you begin with before building your PC.
 First, set an overall budget that you want to stick to.
-We don’t recommend going below about $300 for gaming, but for a utility PC, that budget may be sufficient depending on what you’re using it for.
+We don’t recommend going below $300 for gaming, but for a utility PC, that budget may be sufficient, depending on what you’re using it for.

-If you want to be able to play modern games on your PC, it’s good to start at at least $400 or $500.
+If you want to be able to play modern games on your PC, it’s good to start at $400 or $500.
 For future-proofing, you can step that up to $600 or $700.
-However, by the time you’re in or above the $800 range, you’ll have a PC that should be able to play modern titles until its internal components start to wear out of you decide to get rid of it – whichever comes first.
+However, by the time you’re in or above the $800 range, you’ll have a PC that should be able to play modern titles until its internal components start to wear out or you decide to get rid of it.

 Now is when you should start researching different PC components.
 Various components will cost different amounts of money, so you may have to go through a few different iterations of your shopping list before you finally create something that fits your budget.